mattermost/docs/source/configure/enable-copilot.rst

 .. tip::

   Looking for a Mattermost Copilot demo?
-Watch this `AI-Enhanced Collaboration on demand webinar <https://mattermost.com/webinar/copilot-demo-ai-enhanced-collaboration/>`_ to learn how Copilot can enhance your mission-critical workflows, then download the `Mattermost Copilot datasheet <https://mattermost.com/mattermost-copilot-datasheet/>`_ to learn more about integrating with industry-leading large language models (LLMs).
+Watch this `AI-Enhanced Collaboration on-demand webinar <https://mattermost.com/webinar/copilot-demo-ai-enhanced-collaboration/>`_ to learn how Copilot can enhance your mission-critical workflows, then download the `Mattermost Copilot datasheet <https://mattermost.com/mattermost-copilot-datasheet/>`_ to learn more about integrating with industry-leading large language models (LLMs).

 .. include:: ../_static/badges/academy-copilot-setup.rst
   :start-after: :nosearch: